NordicSemiconductor/pc-nrfjprog-js/README.md

 * CMake (>=2.8.12)
 * A C/C++ toolchain

 As part of the installation procedure, pc-nrfjprog-js will check if it can access the nrfjprog libraries, and verify that they are up to date.
 If not, it will try to install/upgrade these libraries.
-This check can be skipped by setting environment variable `SKIP_NRFJPROG_CHECK=true` before installing pc-nrfjprog-js.

 ## Required setup